huggingface/blog/wuertschen.md

 images = pipeline(caption, height=1024, width=1536, prior_timesteps=DEFAULT_STAGE_C_TIMESTEPS, prior_guidance_scale=4.0, num_images_per_prompt=4).images
 ```

 And the good news is that this compilation is a one-time execution.
 Post that, you're set to experience faster inferences consistently for the same image resolutions.
 The initial time investment in compilation is quickly offset by the subsequent speed benefits.
-For a deeper dive into `torch.compile` and its nuances, check out the [torch compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html) documentation.
+For a deeper dive into `torch.compile` and its nuances, check out the [official documentation](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).

 ## Resources